 How does a Fecal Matter Transplant work?

 Regardless of the-method used to place the stool in the patient’s gut, the donor is tested for certain medical conditions and diseases, such as HIV and hepatitis.
-Stool donations are also excluded if the donor has used antibiotics in the last few months before the donation, has a history of drug use, or has recently traveled to a country where parasitic infections are common.
+Stool donations are – excluded if the donor has a history of drug use, or has recently traveled to a country where parasitic infections are common.
+Donors who have recently taken antibiotics are also rejected, as research shows these medications can kill off some good bacteria, disrupting the natural gut biome.
+Some of the types of antibiotics that are shown to be especially disruptive to the gut bacteria are quinolones (such as Cipro and Levaquin), and sulfa drugs such as penicillin.
 Stool banks such as OpenBiome try to carefully screen donors for things like obesity and diseases.
 The screening is strict; only 3% of people who apply to be donors are selected to donate samples, which is much lower that the 38% acceptance rate for people who attempt to donate blood.
 Even so, some patients who have received stool donations from OpenBiome have died from getting an E.coli infection that was undetected in the donor.

 There is information online for “do it yourself” (DIY) fecal matter transplants that can be easily recreated at home, but they are risky.
 One major problem is that stool donations for DIY transplants are usually not screened as carefully as they would be in a medical setting.